-The deadline for receiving your form 1099-MISC from Luxe is Tuesday, January 31st, 2018.
-You may even receive it before then.
+You should be receiving your 1099-MISC from Luxe by or before January 31st.
 Payable is the service helping deliver these tax forms to valets this year.
 We created this quick guide to help you better understand your 1099 and what it means for your taxes.

 See: What is a 1099 Form?